Prostate Adenocarcinoma (Prostate Cancer) in cats

 Frequently asked questions (FAQs)

 What symptoms does a cat with prostate cancer show?
 Symptoms can be non-specific and include urinary problems, blood in the urine, abdominal Pain, Weight loss, and lethargy.
-Since these symptoms can also occur with other diseases, an accurate diagnosis by a veterinarian is required.
+Because these symptoms can also occur with other diseases, an accurate diagnosis by a veterinarian is required.

 How is prostate cancer diagnosed in cats?
 Diagnosis is usually made through a combination of clinical examination, imaging techniques such as ultrasound or X-ray, as well as a prostate biopsy for histopathological examination.